 Direct asking rents went from under $3 in 2018 to nearly $6 / psf in 2022 and are expected to continue increasing from a dearth of new listings.

 Tax Breaks, Business Incentives and Support

-Long-term economic growth in Tennessee is being fostered thanks to an extensive program of grants and business support, which has made available several tax abatement schemes to local businesses.
+Long-term economic growth in Tennessee is being fostered thanks to an extensive program of grants and business support.
 Some of the programs available include:

-- The FastTrack scheme, which consists of several funds and assistance programs that can help cover the costs of temporary office space, relocation, retrofitting, and other capital investments (9).
+- The FastTrack scheme, which consists of several funds and assistance programs that can help cover the costs of training, infrastructure, commercial real estate, and equipment.

 - Tax credits and exemptions for job creation, the purchase of machinery, R&D activity, call centers, manufacturing, film and entertainment production, data centers, etc.